How Antinol is Changing Lives at CARE

-However, a holistic diet alone is not be enough to provide optimal care as the cats age.
-Constant monitoring of their eating habits are necessary.
+However, a holistic diet alone is not enough to provide optimal care as the cats age.
+Constant monitoring of their eating habits is necessary.
 What are they eating?
 How much are they eating?
 Has their physical appearance changed?
 This includes weight gain or loss.
 What is their emotional status?

-Recently, CARE was invited to take part in a clinical trial of an all- natural supplement made from Green Lipped mussels from New Zealand for sore joints and inflammation due to aging and arthritis, painful and debilitating de-claw surgeries, and general aches and pain due to wear and tear.
-The most amazing part is that this product does not cause damage to the heart, liver and renal system!
+Recently, CARE was invited to take part in a clinical trial of an all- natural supplement made from Green-Lipped Mussel from New Zealand for sore joints and inflammation due to aging and arthritis, painful and debilitating de-claw surgeries, and general aches and pain due to wear and tear.
+The most amazing part is that this product does not cause damage to the heart, liver, and renal system.